Renan-Leal/b3-scraper/readme.md

 ## Scheduling with Cron

 The project supports scheduling via cron (default: every minute).
-Scheduling is configured by the `CRON_TIMER_CONF` variable in `.env`.
+Scheduling is configured by the `CRON_TIMER_CONF` variable in `entrypoint.sh`.
 The `entrypoint.sh` script should configure cron to run the scraper as desired.

 For more information about cron configuration and usage, see the [official cron documentation](https://man7.org/linux/man-pages/man8/cron.8.html).